Freeha-S/pandas-project/README.md

    - Colour coded scatter graphs clearly shows that the Iris flowers of setosa species are clearly seprable from other two species.
    - Classification on base of Petal length and width is much easier as there are less data point overlaps in versicolor and virginica.

-<p>This project improve my programming skills and I explore many  new technologies first time like pandas,seaborn and machine learning.
+<p>I am novice at python programming and data analysis .This project improved my programming skills and I explore many  new technologies first time like pandas,seaborn and matplotlip.
 During the documentation of this project I face many challanges as markdown is new to me.
 Overall it was great learning experience and it also made me realize the importance of data analysis.
-In future my plan is add skilearn and explore some machine learning techniques.</p>
+In future my plan is to improve my code as I would like to add some more descriptive graphs, use seaborn and add Scikit-learn to explore some machine learning techniques.</p>

 # Reference <a name="Reference"></a>